Challenges You May Face When Choosing a Telemedicine Platform

 One of the most important elements of a telemedicine platform is having a user interface that is as simple as possible, for both the patient and clinician end.
 The last thing a doctor or patient wants to do is get confused by the interface and get possibly even stuck while they try to navigate the platform.
 Moments lost on trying to figure out the interface is valuable time that can be spent talking with a patient, and it is high time that telemedicine platforms in the industry start to consider this, especially during the COVID-19 pandemic.
 Patients may be stressed with their situation to see a doctor, and also may not be knowledgeable to understand what to do.
-Our platform here at DrCare247 is known to have the simplest and cleanest UIs on the market – reach out for a demo to see for yourself!
+DrCare247 is known to have the simplest and cleanest UIs on the market!

 2. Expensive Technology